rstoetter/cdependencymanager-php/README.md

     $obj_module_01
 );

-// feed the manager with optional data
+// create a new dependency manager and feed the manager with the optional data

 $obj_dependency_manager = new new \rstoetter\cdependencymanager\cDependencyManager( $a_optional );